Consensys/doc.goquorum/docs/Reference/API-Methods.md

 Proposes a new organization into the network.
 This method can be called by a network admin account.

-If there are any pending items for approval, proposal of any new organization will fail.
+If there are any pending items for approval, proposal of any new organization fails.
 Also, the enode ID and account ID can only be linked to one organization.

 #### Parameter